-2.7.
+2.9.
 Project MCN

-The Mobile Cloud Networking (MCN) [18] is a 3-year European co-funded (FP7) project, which started in November 2012 and will end in October 2015.
+The Mobile Cloud Networking (MCN) [16] is a 3-year European co-funded (FP7) project, which started in November 2012 and will end in October 2015.
+At the time of writing of this document, the MCN consortium was preparing a 6 months extension request.
 The project approaches the integration between the Cloud and Telco worlds, making Operators benefit from the principles of virtualization.